 Pro Tip: For the best weather to cruise Alaska, you’ll want to consider mid-May to late July, with the late June to mid-July period being the ultimate choice.

-If you cruise very early (late April, early May) or very late (September) in the Alaska season, you may miss out on some excursions, shopping, or experiences that have not yet opened or have already closed up shop for the year.
+If you cruise early (late April, early May) or very late (September) in the Alaska season, you may miss out on excursions, shopping, or experiences.
 Longer days in mid-June give you the most daylight to explore.

-Most glaciers can be seen calving in August as the temperatures reach their peak, but you’ll likely get to experience the amazing phenomenon any time during the season.
+Most glaciers can be calving in August as the temperatures peak, but you’ll likely experience the fantastic phenomenon during the season.

 Glacier Bay National Park is the most popular glacier viewing opportunity, so look for an itinerary that includes this stop.

 For wildlife viewing in Alaska, you’ll want to consider mid-July to mid-August.
-These are the months where the salmon are spawning and the bears are feasting.
+These are the months when salmon spawn and the bears are feasting.

-For whale watching, August is the prime time along the coast.
-Birds, including Alaska’s sizable bald eagle population, are visible all summer, but their activity declines when the cool September weather sets in.
+If you prefer whale watching, visit Alaska along the coast during August.
+Birds, including bald eagles, are visible all summer, but their activity declines when the cool September weather sets in.